Cost of Living in Tucson, AZ: Monthly Budget Breakdown

 Transportation Cost Drivers

-Factor in both medical out‑of‑pocket costs and higher local fuel and maintenance when you build a monthly care-and-travel budget for Tucson.
-You’ll face doctor copays around $126.25, dental visits near $101.98, routine optometry about $116.49, and cheaper overall healthcare (6.9–9.9% below U.S. average).
-Add prescriptions and OTCs (ibuprofen ≈ $11.12).
+Build your monthly care-and-travel budget by factoring in both medical out-of-pocket costs and higher local fuel and maintenance.
+You’ll face doctor copays around $126.25, dental visits near $101.98, and routine optometry about $116.49.
+Overall healthcare runs 6.9–9.9% below the U.S. average.
+Add prescriptions and OTCs (ibuprofen about $11.12).

 Compare these figures to your rent and adjust discretionary spending so medical and commute needs don’t erode savings.